Skip to main content

 You may be contacted by the QC review unit if your household is chosen for a review.

-Double Up Food Bucks is a program that can help you stretch your SNAP dollars when you buy healthy foods.
+Double Up Food Bucks is a program that helps you stretch your SNAP dollars when you buy healthy foods.

 You can get up to $20 in extra SNAP benefits to get more fresh fruits and veggies at participating farmers markets, grocery stores and through farm shares (CSAs).